Here’s how the brick edging project looks after the grass has grown in and the plants in place.

 I didn’t get a great “before” picture, but this will have to do.
 The area the arrow is pointing at was originally overgrown with grass at the time of this photo.
 Digging the grass out of the rock just to reveal the black plastic edging and find the corner was a nightmare.

 What I didn’t like about this area is that the deck hung over the yard.
 It was really difficult to keep some of the grass alive, and nearly impossible to mow.
 Above the arrow and to left are the raised garden beds, take a look if you haven’t yet!

 The first thing I did was spray paint out the area I wanted to remove.
 Once that was done, I drove the trailer into the back yard and got to digging.
-It was really easy to just pierce through the sod with a garden spade and peel it back in large rolls.
+It was really easy to just pierce through the sod with a sod cutter and peel it back in large rolls.
 I had a few bare areas around the house where other projects had been done, so I was able to reuse some of the sod.
 The remainder went to the dump.